List of crossings of the Spokane River

-This is a complete list of crossings of the Spokane River from its mouth at the Columbia River to its source at Lake Coeur d'Alene.
-It includes bridges and other crossings.
+This is a list of crossings of the Spokane River, including auto, pedestrian and railroad bridges, from its mouth at the Columbia River to its source at Lake Coeur d'Alene.

 Crossings

 All locations are in Washington unless otherwise specified.

 Diversion channel

 All locations are in Spokane's Riverfront Park.
-This corresponds to the area between the Monroe Street Bridge and Division Street Bridge above.
+This corresponds to the area between the Post Street Bridge and Division Street Bridge above.